adimian/kova/kova-docs/docs/features.md

 !!! note
     You can change the default file in which the users keys and credentials are saved through the `NscSettings`.

+## Persistent messaging

+- NATS Jetstream is a service that allows server side persistence once enabled on the NATS server
+- The Buffer allows for client side persistence by saving unsent messages in case of errors (see [Persistence example](persistence.md) for further details)
+- Some client examples :
+    * Stream echo : Dialogue between an identified client and the applicative server using all persistence features